Using a RPI as a 4G/LTE modem

 You can request informations on the network you're connected to in order to make sure you're using 4G/LTE and not 3G/HS*PA.

-In order to do that, type at+qnwinfo
+In order to do that, type at+qnwinfo, then hit enter.

 You'll get an answer looking like that :